Equivalent substitution in the control theory: The principle of equivalent replacement

 It is easy to see that the optimization problem (\ref{eqsub4}) is equivalent to the following optimization problem \be L (x, y, z) = y \lrar {\binf}_{y \in{\bigcup_{t \in [0, T]}} D (t)}. \ee

 The function $ L (x, y, z) = y $ is linear in the coordinates $ (x, y, z) $.
 (The function $ L (\cdot, \cdot, \cdot) $ depends only on the coordinate $ y $).
-It is known that any linear function reaches its maximum or minimum on the boundary of a compact set on which maximum or minimum is looking for.
+It is well known that any linear function reaches its maximum or minimum on boundary of any compact set on which maximum or minimum are looked for.